dcousin3/superb/README.md

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-As a third example, we illustrate the harmonic means `hmean` along with 99.9% confidence intervals using lines:
+As a third example, we illustrate the harmonic means `hmean` along with 99.9% confidence intervals of the harmonic mean displayed using lines:

 ``` r
 superb(len ~ dose + supp, ToothGrowth,